North Spokane Corridor: Northern section construction

+Southern section construction

 In July 2015, the Connecting Washington transportation package was signed by Governor Jay Inslee, bringing $879 million in state funding for the completion of the North Spokane Corridor project.
 Construction on the southern half began in early 2017 with work on the Freya Street overpass and is the whole project is anticipated to be completed by 2027 or 2029, depending on funding.
 Grading and paving of a section between Freya Street and Central Avenue was completed in September 2019, but remains closed to traffic.

-In October 2019, the 2nd realignment of the BSNF Railroad began to make way of further construction of the NSC, One month later after the project began Wellesley Avenue was closed off to traffic.
-The realignment was completed in August 2021 and construction of the new segment had already began four months earlier.
-The new segment once completed will extend the existing freeway from its current southern terminus on Freya Street to Wellesley Avenue.
-Wellesley Avenue remains closed to traffic until late 2023.
+In October 2019, the second realignment of the BNSF Railway tracks began to make way of further construction of the NSC; one month later, Wellesley Avenue was closed off to traffic.
+Construction of the new segment began in May 2021 and the railroad realignment was completed in August.
+The section between Freya Street and Wellesley Avenue was opened to northbound traffic on November 16, 2023, extending the freeway by 1.5 mi and into the city limits of Spokane.
+The section's southbound lanes opened the following day.

+In 2023, WSDOT requested public feedback on two potential designs for the I-90 interchange (the final segment of the North Spokane Corridor) at the future southern terminus of the NSC.
+On July 13, 2023, WSDOT announced that it had chosen alternative 1.
+The community chose this option due to it having a smaller infrastructure footprint with greater potential for placing pedestrian bridges for future development.
+Construction on this segment is expected to start in March 2026 and be completed by late 2030.